Law & Advisory Boutique Dedicated to Civil Society & Emergent Technology

 Through years of public service and private industry, we have been dedicated to rule of law and personal sovereignty.
 Our dedication is based on the principles of a free society safe from exploitation and harm – whether at the hands of state or private sector actors.
 We are a bulwark against overreaching and exploitative behaviors.

-Civil Society traces to Aristotle’s koinōnía politike, valuing broad eudaimonia (flourishing) through personal sovereignty, opportunity & democratic rule of law.
+Civil Society traces to Aristotle’s koinōnía politike, valuing broad flourishing (eudaimonia) through personal sovereignty, opportunity, and democratic rule of law.

 Wide variety of clientele from cutting edge cryptographic startups to top-three financial services firms.